 Although the TOE is represented by a number of various products, all based on the equal design sources, the hardware is constituted out of few slightly different mask sets enabling to adapt to various external contactless and contact based devices not being part of this TOE.
 Except this external adapt capability the TOE hardware and firmware - depending on the order option - remains entirely equal throughout all derivatives, but the usage for example in form of available memory sizes, availability of the various interfaces, or other functions varies by means of blocking and chip configuration.
 This blocking is applied by Infineon settings during the production only.
-Again, all TOE derivatives are derived from the equal hardware design results, the TOE.
+Again, all TOE derivatives are derived from the equal hardware design results, the IFX_CCI_ooooo3h with options.

 The differences between the derivatives are achieved by blocking only and have no impact on the TOEs security policies and related functions.
 Details are explained in the user guidance hardware reference manual HRM [1].
 All product derivatives are identically from module design, layout and footprint, but are made different in their possibilities to connect to different types of external antennas or to a contact based interface only.
-Therefore, the TOE is represented and made out of different mask sets with following TOE internal and security irrelevant differences: The mask sets implement different input capacitances in the analogue part of the radio frequency interface (RFI).
-This differentiation in the input capacitances allows the connection to a wider range of various antenna types.
-Note that external antennas or interfaces are not part of the TOE.
+Therefore, the TOE is represented and made out of different mask sets with following TOE internal and security irrelevant differences: